I am a PhD student at UT Austin, where I have been working with my advisor Prof. Kristen Grauman since Spring '13.

 - CS 631 Artificial Neural Networks*

-My desk is at GDC (Gates and Dell Complex a.k.a. the great new computer science building) 4.728 E at UT.
-You can also contact me at: dineshj [at] cs [dot] utexas [dot] edu.
+My desk is at GDC (Gates and Dell Complex) 4.728 E on the UT main campus.
+In most cases, I am best reached at: dineshj [at] cs [dot] utexas [dot] edu.

 - Bo Xiong

 - Yu-Chuan Su